Investing

 Travelling in the midst of Pandemic

-Rickards has also been sounding the alarm about the trade war between the US and China, which originally began as a currency war nearly a decade ago.
-According to Rickards, “currency wars don’t happen all the time.
+Rickards has consistently warned about the US-China trade conflict, which originated as a currency war nearly ten years ago.
+He explains that “currency wars don’t happen all the time.
 But when they do, they can last for 15 or 20 years.”

-Although most investors don’t use leverage when investing, everyday investors routinely access leverage to buy real estate.
-“That’s good if you’re making money,” says Rickards, “but it’s horrible if you’re losing money.”
+While most investors avoid leverage in traditional investing, many routinely access it through real estate mortgages.
+“That’s beneficial when you’re making money,” Rickards observes, “but it becomes horrible when you’re losing money.”

-While most economists and investors are bullish about the long-term growth of the US economy, Jim Rickards is bearish.
-He points to the lasting effects of the 2008 recession, the COVID-19 pandemic, and the US-China trade war as existential threats to economic growth at home and abroad.
+While most economists and investors remain optimistic about America’s long-term economic trajectory, Jim Rickards takes the opposite stance.
+He identifies the lingering effects of the 2008 recession, COVID-19 pandemic, and US-China trade tensions as fundamental threats to both domestic and international growth.

 Jim Rickards' Investment Advice-Think Pessimistically